 Civics and Service

 A robust civic education for all youth, particularly in K-12 schools, is vital to the health of our democracy because it can prepare young people to be informed and engaged members of their communities.
-However, quality and equality matter a great deal; civic development can occur through lived experience of democratic principles like fairness, justice, and equality (or lack thereof) as well as through learning key content and skills through courses and extracurricular activities.
-When civic education works well, it is an important pathway to civic engagement and political participation, and it carries additional developmental, academic, and economic benefits.
-While some assume that Civics is no longer taught in school, that is usually not the case—most American students receive some kind of instruction related to civics in schools.
+Civic development can occur through lived experience of democratic principles like fairness, justice, and equality (or lack thereof), as well as through learning key content and skills through courses and extracurricular activities.
+However, quality and equity matter a great deal: when civic education works well, it is an important pathway to civic engagement and political participation, and it carries additional developmental, academic, and economic benefits.
+While some assume that civics is no longer taught in school, that is usually not the case—most American students receive some kind of instruction related to civics in schools.
 But K-12 civics varies greatly across the country, standards are uneven, and high-quality civic education programs only reach certain communities and/or certain groups of more privileged students.